Introduction

 Step 10: Final Inspection & Test

-- Run your finger along the seal edge to detect any loose spots.
+• Slide your fingers along the sealed edge to detect any loose spots.

-- Perform a water test—spray water on the seal and check inside for leaks.
+• Perform a water test—— spray water on the seal and check if there is any leakage inside.

 Why Choose OKIN?